NBC's Peacock: Prices, devices, US launch date, shows and movies to expect

 Peacock has launched -- sort of.
-A streaming competitor to Netflix and Disney Plus, the Comcast-owned NBCUniversal service kicked off April 15 as a "sneak peek" for Comcast cable customers.
-But its nationwide launch won't come until July 15 (and so far, the service has only confirmed that you'll be able to use it on Apple devices.)
+A streaming competitor to Netflix and Disney Plus, the service from Comcast-owned NBCUniversal kicked off April 15 as a "sneak peek" for Comcast cable customers.
+But its nationwide launch won't come until July 15 and, so far, the service has confirmed support just for Apple's streaming devices and Xbox One.

 So when Peacock does launch in July across the US, it won't be precisely what NBC envisioned.